yohdev/bootstrap-code-challenge/challenges/1-js.md

 [Screenshot Goes Here]

 ## Once completed
-Please Commit your work to you newly checked out branch, and push the branch up to the repo.
+Please Commit your work to your newly checked out branch, and push the branch up to the repo.
 Please open a Pull Request and assign to Von Kaukeano for review.

 ## Ask for Help!
 We encourage you to reach out for help.
 We are happy to point you in the right direction if you get stuck.